Frequently Asked Questions About Divorce:

 Yes.
 Child support amounts are determined by the Federal Child Support Guidelines and Tables.
 They are law, and must be followed.
 There are some exceptions to the Tables, and these include:

-- having a split or shared custody arrangement, or
+having a split or shared parenting arrangement, or

 Even in these circumstances, there still may be child support ordered - it just may not be the full table amount of support.
 If you are not following the child support Tables, you should speak with a lawyer for advice.